decentraland/adr/docs/ADR-20-explorer-settings-panel-architecture.md

 	- `void OnControlChanged(object newValue)`: It should contain the specific logic for the settings control that will be triggered when the its state changes.
 The received `newValue` is the new state and can be a bool (for toggle controls), a float (for slider controls) or an int (for spin-box controls).
 - If you neeed it, you can also override these other optional methods from `SettingsControlController`:
     - `void Initialize(ISettingsControlView settingsControlView)`: This is the place where you will be able to initialize anything you need for the control behaviour.
-    - `void PostApplySettings()`: The logic put here will be triggered AFTER `OnControlChanged` and AFTER the settings are been applied in the system.
     - `void OnDestroy()`: The logic put here will be triggered when the control is destroyed.
 - Available fields that you can use from `SettingsControlController`:
     - `currentGeneralSettings`: This field will access to the general settings currently stored in the `Setting` singleton class.